-If any questions or problems concerning the R&S FPL1000 arise, an extensive online help system is provided on the instrument and can be consulted at any time.
+If any questions or problems concerning the FPL arise, an extensive online help system is provided on the instrument and can be consulted at any time.
 The help system is context-sensitive and provides information specifically for the current operation or setting to be performed.
 In addition, general topics provide an overview on complete tasks or function groups as well as background information.

-The online help can be opened at any time by selecting one of the "Help" icons on the toolbar or by pressing the [F1] key on an external or the on-screen keyboard.
+The online help can be opened at any time by selecting one of the "Help" icons on the toolbar or by pressing [F1] on an external or the on-screen keyboard.